cedrickchee/commitlog/README.md

 ### Log Replication

 The leader accepts client requests, each of which represents some command to run across the cluster.
-(In a key-value service for example, you’d have a command to assign a key’s value.)
+(In a key-value service for example, you'd have a command to assign a key's value.)
 For each request, the leader appends the command to its log and then requests its followers to append the command to their logs.
 After a majority of followers have replicated the command—when the leader considers the command committed—the leader executes the command with a finite-state machine